-Committee Includes Senator Schatz’s Funding Request in State-Foreign Operations Bill
+Committee Includes Senator Schatz’s Funding Request in Senate Bill

-Although the President had requested $10.8 million for the East-West Center in his FY 2016 budget, the House Appropriations Committee did not include any funding for the Center.
-Senator Schatz worked with Appropriations Committee leadership, including Senate Appropriations Committee Ranking Member Barbara Mikulski (D-Md.), and Appropriations Subcommittee on the Department of State, Foreign Operations, and Related Programs Ranking Member Patrick Leahy (D-Vt.) to keep funding levels at $16.7 million.
+The President requested just $10.8 million for the East-West Center in his budget for FY 2015.
+Senator Schatz worked with Appropriations Committee leadership, including Senate Appropriations Committee Chairwoman Barbara Mikulski (D-Md.), and Appropriations Subcommittee on the Department of State, Foreign Operations, and Related Programs Chairman Patrick Leahy (D-Vt.) to keep funding levels at $16.7 million.